 Microplastics are a significant problem because (and it has already been proven) they actually travel from the oceans to our plates and to our body.
 As?
 In any case.
 Through small animals (or plants), or bottled water, or air.
-They go up the food chain, they harm human health.
+They move up the food chain, damaging human health.
 And researchers still don't know what exactly happens to people's health when they absorb them.

 Now, a new study published in the Journal of Hazardous Materials has shown that microplastics can cause cell death at "environmentally relevant" levels, according to a recent press release.

-"This is the first time that scientists have attempted to quantify the impact of microplastic levels on human cells using a statistical analysis of published studies," says lead author and Hull York Medical School graduate student.
-Evangelis Danopoulos.
+“It is the first time that scientists have attempted to quantify the impact of microplastic levels on human cells using a statistical analysis of published studies,” says lead author and PhD candidate at Hull York Medical School Evangelis Danopoulos.

 What we have found is that ingesting or breathing in large amounts of microplastics can produce cell death and allergic reactions as potential negative side effects.